brendanorourke/scale-ai-demo/README.md

 ### Key Compromises

 - 💽 **Backend**: Given time constraint and lack of _emphasis_ on backend functionality in the prompt, we're assuming that backend functionality was not a primary concern for the prospect.
-  - Thus, the processing logic is handled directly with OpenAI's API without a dediated backend service.
+  - Thus, the processing logic is handled directly with OpenAI's API without a dedicated backend service.
   - Benefit: Minimal complexity and opportunity for error in the demo.
   - Benefit: Easy reference of functionality by developers, as a full backend service would be largely boilerplate.
   - Compromise: If the technical audience had specific backend-related concerns, this would obviously not satisfy that.